bsmith89/longev-mgen/doc/submission.md

 ## Funding

-Funding for this work was provided by the Glenn Foundation for Medical Research.
+Funding for this work was provided in part by a grant from the Glenn Foundation for Medical Research.
 <!--
 TODO: Anything else?
 -->

 ## Data Availability

-Metagenomic libraries will be uploaded to the sequence read archive under BioProject PRJNA448009.
+Metagenomic libraries have been uploaded to the sequence read archive under BioProject PRJNA448009.
 Code and additional data/metadata needed to reproduce this analysis are available at <https://github.com/bsmith89/longev-mgen>.